What are cross functional flowcharts

 When you have a process that requires the involvement of multiple people, teams or departments it can get difficult to illustrate this in a normal flowchart.
 Cross functional flowcharts sometimes referred as swim lanes can simply illustrate the owners of each step in the flowchart by organizing them into columns or rows.

 The simple layout makes it easy to understand additional attributes about each step without much hassle while being able to comprehend the flowchart at a glance.
+The same Flowchart Symbols that you use in a standard flowchart will be used to create the flow inside the swim lanes.

 Multiple types of cross functional flowcharts